dilapitan/amia-program-beneficiaries/README.md

 6. Open the application in http://localhost:8080/.

 > Note: For the developer to login into the application, please contact the admin or email me at domlapitan@gmail.com.
 The application uses Firestore, and only the admins in the Firestore can login into the application.

-## How to use the Application

-> _Public_ is where unauthenticated users can see and do in the application. _Admin_ is where the admin is logged in to the application with specific privileges.

-### Public Usage

-**VIEW** shallow list of beneficiaries

-- The landing page in the application displays a public list of the Bicol region and its provinces with their corresponding beneficiaries.

-**LOGIN**

-- The user can use their admin credentials to login into the application.

-### Admin Usage

-**VIEW** shallow list of beneficiaries

-- The landing page in the application displays a public list of the Bicol region and its provinces with their corresponding beneficiaries.

-**VIEW beneficiary**

-- The admin can view all the details of a selected beneficiary

-**VIEW beneficiaries**

-- The admin can view all the beneficiaries and their details in a tabular form

-**ADD beneficiary**

-- The admin can add a new beneficiary to the system

-**EDIT beneficiary**

-- The admin can edit the details of a beneficiary

-**DELETE beneficiary**

-- The admin can delete a beneficiary in the system

-**LOGOUT**

-- The authenticated user can logout of the application.

 ## Issues